-The Partnership Agreement provides that a decision to merge the Operating Partnership, sell all or substantially all of its assets or liquidate the Operating Partnership must be approved by the holders of at least 75% of the limited partnership interests in the Operating Partnership (the "OP Units").
-The Issuer owns less than 75% of the OP Units.
-Accordingly, the concurrence of at least some of the other holders of OP Units would be required to approve any such transaction.
+The Partnership Agreement provides that a decision to merge the Operating Partnership, sell all or substantially all of its assets or liquidate the Operating Partnership must be approved by the holders of at least 75% of the OP Units.
+Depending on the percentage of the outstanding OP Units owned by the Company at the time, the concurrence of at least some of the other holders of OP Units may or may not be required to approve any such decision.